Lex45x/ops-bro/docs/README.md

     "config":{}
 }
 ```
-Where the `listeners` is a collection of Listener and `eventDispatchers` is a collection of Event Dispatcher.
+Where the `listeners` is a collection of [Listeners](#listener) and `eventDispatchers` is a collection of [Event Dispathcer](#event-dispatchers).
-`config` is a json object that could hold configuration values for the template.
+`config` is a json object that could hold [configuration](#config) values for the template.

+Example below will describe an integraiton between Gitlab webhooks and Jira transitions.
+Original template could be found [HERE](../src/OpsBro.Api/g2j.json).

+## Recommended initial knowledge

+All of the links below will provide basic knowledge to understand what's going on.

+* Understanding general idea of [Webhook API](https://en.wikipedia.org/wiki/Webhook).
+* Understanding [REST API](https://en.wikipedia.org/wiki/REST) and [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) in general.
+* [JSON](https://en.wikipedia.org/wiki/JSON) is a heart of this application.
+All data is represented in JSON format.
+* [JSON Path](https://restfulapi.net/json-jsonpath/) act as a main tool of webhooks and events processing.

 ## Types
-Types are not defined in the configuration, but are implicitly used to understand the logic under configuration.
-A list of types are presented as sub-header entries.

-### Event
-Event has name and Data object and represent a message about the system state change.
+Configuration is implicitly use the internal application types.
+Each type represents a data, that might be somehow addressed or used inside the configuration file.

 ### Request
 Inside the request object there are three properties: